bolshakov/Humanizer/README.md

 =========

-`Humanizer` is a library, which knows how to measure approximate distance between the to given dates.
+`Humanizer` is a library, which knows how to measure approximate distance between the two given dates.
 For example, the difference between *now* and *now - 25 seconds ago* is `less than a minute` -- obvious, right?